-Living in the Netherlands can get a bit too much where you start missing the sun, and start dreading going outside to brave the wind.
-Ominous, gloomy clouds looming over your head almost every day keeps you down, and the winter months are nearly unbearable (for me at least, because I come from a warm country).
+Living in the Netherlands can get just a tad bit too much when you begin missing the sun, and start dreading going outside to brave the wind.
+Ominous, gloomy clouds loom over your head almost every day while you desperately try to master the Dutch art of biking with an umbrella.

-But I can still say that I don’t mind living here because there are still a lot of good things to appreciate.
-You appreciate the warm days more, you learn how to make the indoors a lot cozier, and you become really grateful for just one warm cup of just about anything.
+Nevertheless, there are also a lot of things to appreciate about Dutch weather.
+You cherish the warm days more, you learn how to make the indoors a lot cosier, and you become really grateful for just one warm cup of just about anything.

 This magical photo report is brought to you by @een_wasbeer

-For more of this beautiful stuff from Christina, be sure to follow her Instagram-account @een_wasbeer
+For more of this beautiful stuff from Christina, be sure to follow her Instagram account!

-It is so unfortunate that so many smaller cities in the Netherlands can miss our radar, because sometimes, they can be the very essence of what the country is made of.
+It’s so unfortunate that so many smaller cities in the Netherlands fall off our radar, because sometimes, they can be the very essence of what the country is made of.
 Canals reflecting old Dutch buildings, and meandering streets that make for a gezellig day trip from Amsterdam!

-Did you know the royal family is visiting this cute, little city for King’s day this year?
+Did you know the royal family sometimes visit this cute, little city for King’s day?
 And why wouldn’t it be on everybody’s list?
 Just look at this picture Christina took!
 Looks so scenic, doesn’t it?
-It’s not too far for a daytrip from Amsterdam.

 Christina really has an eye for detail!
 Framing the picture so that your focus goes directly to the little grey Beetle in the centre is iconic.